erichlof/THREE.js-PathTracing-Renderer/README.md

 # THREE.js-PathTracing-Renderer
 Real-time PathTracing with global illumination and progressive rendering, all on top of the Three.js WebGL framework.

+<h4>Quick Controls Notes</h4>
+* Desktop: Mouse click anywhere to capture mouse, then the usual Mouse-move and WASD/QZ keys control 1st person camera.
+Mousewheel to zoom in and out.
+O and P keys toggle Orthographic and Perspective camera modes.
+Left/Right arrow keys control camera's aperture size (depth of field blur effect), while Up/Down arrow keys control the Focal point distance from the camera.
+ESC key to exit and return the mouse pointer.
+* Mobile: Swipe to rotate 1st person camera.
+The 4 Large Arrow buttons control camera movement.
+Horizontal pinch to zoom in and out.
+Vertical Pinch controls camera's aperture size (depth of field blur effect).
+The 2 smaller Up/Down Arrow buttons control the Focal point distance from the camera.
+Orthographic camera mode can be turned on/off through the GUI checkbox.

 <h2>LIVE DEMOS</h2>

 * [Geometry Showcase Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Geometry_Showcase.html) demonstrating some primitive shapes for ray tracing.